pvandervelde/mindvortex/src/posts/2017-11-15-Software-development-pipeline-Design-resilience.md

 ---

 This [paper](https://www.researchgate.net/publication/276139783_Four_concepts_for_resilience_and_the_implications_for_the_future_of_resilience_engineering)
-defines four different types of 'resilience', one of which is robustnes, i.e. the ability to absorb pertubations.
+defines four different types of 'resilience', one of which is robustness, i.e. the ability to absorb pertubations.
 Note that this requires that we know where the pertubations are coming from, and robustness in one direction may affect the ability to be robust in another direction